 BIO3082 - Global Change Biology

-This unit studies how human-induced environmental changes, such as climate change, affects biodiversity.
-The unit explores how environmental stresses affect the physiology, behaviour, and ecological interactions of different organisms.
+This unit studies how human-induced environmental changes, such as climate change, affects organisms and ecosystems.
+We explore how environmental stresses affect the physiology, behaviour, and ecological interactions of different organisms.
+In turn, the implications of these changes for biodiversity and human society are also examined.
 The unit covers a range of organisms (i.e. plants, vertebrates, invertebrates, microorganisms) and biomes (e.g. grasslands, oceans, coral reefs, Antarctica).
-It also considers intervention strategies that can increase the sustainability of human development and reduce its impacts on biota.
+Throughout the course, we also consider intervention strategies that can increase the sustainability of human development and reduce its impacts on biota.

 On completion of this unit, students will be able to: